afanfa/register_pressure/register_pressure/README.md

 ## How to reduce register pressure ##

-As mentioned before, the compiler applies sub-optimal heuristic techniques to maximize occupancy by minimizing the amount of register needed by a certain GPU kernels.
+As mentioned before, the compiler applies heuristic techniques to maximize occupancy by minimizing the amount of registers needed by a certain GPU kernels.
 These heuristic techniques sometimes fail to be close enough to an optimal solution and the programmer is required to restructure the code in order to reduce register pressure and increase performance.

 In this section, we will go through the steps of how to recognize a register pressure problem and how to mitigate it.

-First of all, the amount of registers used by kernel can be detected in two ways: 1) compiling the file containing the kernels with the *-Rpass-analyze=kernel-resource-usage* flag, which will print at screen all the resource usage required by each kernel contained in the file at compile time.
+First of all, the amount of registers used by kernel can be detected in two ways: 1) compiling the file containing the kernels with the *-Rpass-analyze=kernel-resource-usage* flag, which will print at screen all the resource usage required by each kernel contained in the file at compile time;
-Some of the information include SGPRs, VGPRs, ScratchSize, VGPR/SGPR spills, Occupancy, and LDS usage.
+some of the information include SGPRs, VGPRs, ScratchSize, VGPR/SGPR spills, Occupancy, and LDS usage.
 2) Compiling with *--save-temps* and look into the *hip-amdgcn-amd-amdhsa-gfx90a.s file for ".vgpr_spill_count".

-Once the register pressure situation has been assessed/confirmed, there are a few tactics that can be adopted in the code to reduce it.
+Once the register pressure situation has been assessed/confirmed, there are a few techniques that can be applied to the code to reduce register pressure.

 <p>